ahbarnett/memorygraph/README.md

   `cpu_times` : MATLAB/octave CPU time used (counting all threads) reported by top
   `cpu_usages` : current percentage CPU usage by MATLAB/octave at each time

-To clean up (sadly, this currently also kills all instances of `top` the user has!):
+To clean up (kills the spawned processes and removes the temp file):

 `memorygraph('done');`